MiguelAmaro/physics-sim/src/README.md

 I want the Ansi range of charters for now.
 I want full control over font loading from the dll.
 I don't duplicate bitmaps for chars.

+**NOTE(MIGUEL): (05/02/2022)**

+Enough of the text layout is done.
+Now ill focus on other stuff and let any flaws expose themselves and fix accordinglly.
+I have choice between implementing quad trees, a camera system, or whatever.
+Ill work on some elementary debug services and UI using hamdmade hero.

+**NOTE(MIGUEL): (05/07/2022)**

+Found the source of a pretty obvious (but not really crash) caused by macros that im useing for counting cycles taken by blocks of code.
+I have a global defined in a dll header with the static keyword.
+It just holds a pointer to appstate but that pointer gets initialized  in the dll which may not even load. lol However my main concern is if it actually global...
+The dll is compiled as a seperate unit meant to be linked at run time.
+When the executable links it need to fetch pointers to funcitons to be able to use them.
+That is the only way.
+Functions are extern by default yet you still have to go throug that process.
+So it's kind of dumb to expect that declaring a variable as extern is going to magically make some memory address that is shared between the dll and the exe.
+Also Declaring a variable that (extern or not) in a header that is viewed by both the exe src and dll src will just result in both the dll and exe haveing their own respective versions of that variable.
+Therefore i can assign the appstate ptr some memory in a dll function but exe wont know because it has it's own appstate ptr which is completely seperate and still null. hence the crash.